So you want to go to Bhutan? Smart choice! And getting there from India isn't complicated at all.

 How To Reach Bhutan From India by Flight

 One of the most popular and quickest ways to travel is by air.
-Flights to Bhutan from India are available from a few Indian cities to Paro, the only international airport in Bhutan.
+Flights to Bhutan from India operate to Paro, the country’s only international airport.
+If you’re wondering how to go to Bhutan from India by flight, this is the most convenient option, especially if you want to save time and avoid long road journeys.

 Bhutan’s only international airport is Paro International Airport (PBH).
 Currently, Druk Air (Royal Bhutan Airlines)and Bhutan Airlines operate flights from several Indian cities: